katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 verify_file method
 ^^^^^^^^^^^^^^^^^^

-Ansible uses this method to quickly determine if the inventory source is usable by the plugin.
-The determination does not need to be 100% accurate, as there might be an overlap in what plugins can handle and by default Ansible will try the enabled plugins as per their sequence.
+Assible uses this method to quickly determine if the inventory source is usable by the plugin.
+The determination does not need to be 100% accurate, as there might be an overlap in what plugins can handle and by default Assible will try the enabled plugins as per their sequence.

 .. code-block:: python